mplesser/azcam-flaskserver/README.md

 # azcam-flaskserver

-*azcam-flaskserver* is an *azcam* extension which adds support for a fl;ask-based web server.
+*azcam-flaskserver* is an *azcam* extension which adds support for a flask-based web server.

 ## Installation